microsoft/vscode-docs/api/extension-guides/chat.md

 ## Variables

+> [!NOTE]
-> **Note:** The Variables API is still in a proposed state and we are actively working on it.
+> The Variables API is still in a proposed state and we are actively working on it.

 Chat extensions can also contribute chat *variables*, which provide context about the extension's domain.
 For example, a C++ extension might contribute a variable `#cpp` that would get resolved based on the state of the language service - what C++ version is used and what C++ programming approach is preferred.